yuangoung/AmRTSNet_v51/readme.txt

-Related article is under revision in 《Journal of Geographical Sciences》
+Related article is under revision in 《Journal of Geographical Sciences》！！！

+A provisional version can be shared privately：

 If this code is helpful to you please cite our article：